 An introduction for Gender and Sexuality Studies minors and other interested students to the interdisciplinary field of transgender studies.
 Students will learn to distinguish between transsexual, transgender, transvestite, and intersex identities; to explore cross-cultural gender diversity; to recognize diverse subcultural expressions of gender, such as cross-dressing, camp, and drag; to identify long-standing stereotypes about trans people; and to understand trans people’s narratives about hormonal or surgical gender transition through literary and multimedia genres.

 GSS 400 Seminar in Transcultural Gender and Sexuality 3 Credits

 This seminar offers an opportunity for upper-level students to engage in a multidisciplinary study

 of the constructions of gender and sexuality in a variety of cultural contexts across the globe.

 Topics change according to instructor.
 Required for minor.

 Prequisites: Junior or senior standing.

-GND 490 Independent Research & Study 1-4 Credits
+GSS 490 Independent Study: Research and Creative Expression 1-4 Credits

 Independent Research and Study allows juniors and seniors in good academic standing to investigate topics of interest under faculty supervision.
 Projects must be approved by the faculty member, department chairperson, and academic dean no later than the third week of the semester in which the project is to be conducted.
 Only one project can be scheduled in a semester, and for no more than four semester hours; up to 12 semester hours of independent research and study may be counted toward graduation.
 Note that individual departments may have additional restrictions.